obscuritylabs/OS-CFDB/README.md

-* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation And other materials provided with the distribution.

 * Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from